 What is a Too Good To Go Box?

 You may have heard of the app “Too Good To Go” which is aiming to help the environment by allowing us to do our bit in cutting down food waste.
-The app is completely free and you are only ever charged if you secure a “Magic Bag”.
+The app is completely free to use and you are only ever charged if you secure a “magic bag” or “magic box”.
 The only problem I have encountered so far with the app is that it’s popularity has taken off so quickly, that there are not enough “Magic Bags” available – leaving a lot of users frustrated and wondering if how to get a Too Good To Go box!
 It is a common complaint that I come across with people saying Too Good To Go is always sold out!

-Getting a Too Good To Go Box Tips
+Getting a Morrisons Too Good To Go Box Tips

-I finally secured my first Morrisons Too Good To Go Magic Bag but it took me many attempts to get there, but here are my Too Good To Go tips for securing that elusive box!
+By far the most popular Too Good To Go boxes and bags that I have seen are from the supermarket Morrisons.
+I finally secured my first Morrisons Too Good To Go Magic Bag a little while ago, but it took me many attempts to get there.
+I am therefore going to share my Too Good To Go tips for securing that elusive box!

 - Make sure you favourite the stores or restaurants you are interested in within the app, so you can find them quickly and easily.